isabella232/devo-ps.github.io/source/blog/metalsmith-on-github-pages.md

     ![GitHub webhook](http://devo.ps/images/posts/github-webhook.png)

-1. Voila!
+1. Voilà!

 Every time you'll be pushing a new commit on the `metalsmith` branch, devo.ps will fetch the changes, build the site and push it back in the `gh-pages` branch.
-Since GitHub pages are public, wether or not the repo is private, we're actually able to do a fair amount of editing in branches before publishing this.
+Keep in mind that GitHub pages are public, wether or not the repo is.

 There are obviously still a few rough edges: it'd be nice not to have to configure things manually on GitHub, it also would be nice to be able to not rely on a trick to prevent the task from running when the commit isn't related to the `metalsmith` branch.

-In the next couple weeks, we'll be adding some of these features and start integrating more tightly with GitHub.
+In the next couple weeks, we'll be adding some of these features and startint to integrate more tightly with GitHub.